 HOME AWAY FROM HOME

-“The one phrase we hear over and over again is: ‘Frost Valley is my home away from home,’” Johnson says.
-“Campers learn how to step out of their comfort zones, try new things and work together as a cohesive camp community with campers and counselors from all walks of life.”
+Along with its values-driven programming, Frost Valley YMCA offers a unique tiered pricing structure that allows families to pay the price that works best for them, as well as financial assistance so that no child has to miss out.
+Prices are inclusive of food and all camp experiences.
+Bus transportation from both NYC and Montclair is available for an additional fee.
+“The one phrase we hear over and over again is: ‘Frost Valley is my home away from home,’” Radday says.
+“Campers learn how to step out of their comfort zones, try new things and work together as a cohesive community with campers and counselors from all walks of life.”

 UPHOLDING CORE VALUES

-Frost Valley YMCA was founded in 1885 as The Boys’ Camping Society and after several iterations held its first camp in 1958 on the former estate of Julius Forstmann.
+Frost Valley YMCA was founded in 1885 as The Boys’ Camping Society, and after several iterations held its first camp in 1958 on the former estate of Julius Forstmann.
 The original 2,200-acre piece of land in the Catskill Mountains has since expanded to 5,500 acres.

 2000 Frost Valley Rd., Claryville, NY